Automatic Clustering for Unsupervised Risk Diagnosis of Vehicle Driving for Smart Road: Analysis

 Herein, each algorithm is run 10 replicates with random initialisations to test the model stability by $c_V(a,k)$, in which the results $y_t^{(a,k)}$ are estimated by $bSI$ and $\sigma(S_k)$, the algorithm stability $c_V (a)$ is then estimated by the mean value of $c_V(a,k)$ averaged on $k$, as shown in TABLE \ref{tab:4}.
 The algorithm Mini Batch K Means is discarded, which has potentially better $bSI$ scores but vibrates a bit in model stability, since repeatability is an essential criterion of model selection.

 The mean values of $bSI$, $\sigma(S_k)$ and other CVIs (e.g., $SI$, $CH$, $DB$; as stated in TABLE II) are plotted to compare the internal quality of various algorithms, as shown in Fig. 4.
 Down-arrow after the metric name indicates the lower value is better in performance.
 With the increase of $k$, the clustering quality trends to be reduced, especially when measured based on $SI$ and $CH$.
-Meanwhile, since there are more clusters thus more boundaries among adjacent clusters, the number of boundary samples and the likelihood of mis-clustered samples are also increased, as indicated by ${Sample~ Silhouette<0.05}$, in Fig. 4.
-It is more difficult to have a higher retrieval resolution to gradually reveal more minority cases and differentiate higher-risk conditions.
+Meanwhile, since there are more clusters thus more boundaries among adjacent clusters, the number of boundary samples and the likelihood of mis-cluster are also increased, as indicated by ${Sample~ Silhouette<0.05}$, in Fig. 4.
+The challenge is higher to have a superior retrieval resolution to gradually reveal more minority cases and differentiate higher-risk conditions.

 Based on $bSI$ and $\sigma(S_k)$, 5 algorithms are shortlisted (as listed in TABLE V) as well-performing ones, which are ranked above the top $50^{th}$ percentile, as highlighted in non-grey colours in Fig. 4.
 Less-competitive ones are filtered out to reduce the search space of auto-tuning.